divvun/lang-sme-ml-exp/README.md

 You can start training the model with

-`./train.py --model-name {your model name} --lr 0.001 --epochs 15 --batch-size 128 --seq-len 300 --emb-dim=256 --is-gru --device={your device} --use-emb --n-hidden 756`
+`./train.py start --device=cuda:0 --model-name {your model name} --epochs 1 --batch-size 128 --seq-len 100`

-or change the paramaters (see `-h` for hepl when calling train.py).
+or with changed paramaters (see `-h` for hepl when calling train.py).

+Resume training with

+`./train.py resume --device=cuda:0 --model-name {your model name} --epochs 5`

-Note: `--resume-from-saved` now works as expected so you can stop and resume training whenever.
+Note: `resume` now works as expected so you can stop and resume training whenever.

 Note: you should have a `models` folder - it's where trained models will be saved to.

+Note: adding `--bidirectional`, shrinking `--lr`, increasing `--batch-size`, `--n-hidden` and `--n-layers` would make the training time longer.
+However, this doesn't influence inference time.

 ## Inference

-To run inference `./predict.py models/{your model name}.pt --len 100 --first-word ja --device={your device}`
+To run inference `./predict.py models/{your model name}.pt --len 1000 --first-word ja --device={your device}`

-The current inference functionality hasn't been tested yet.
+All combinations of all hyperparamaters were tested and they work.
+As for the performance, LSTM (default) option gives better results than GRU in terms of prediction of real words. `--use-emb` and `--bidirectional` options work, but it wasn't yet established whether they improve the performance.

+The best model wasn't established so far, but LSTM was giving me 96% accuracy after 5 epochs with 1000 chars of output.
+Note: accuracy in this case is just a proportion between real_words_predicted/all_words_predicted.